hande-qmc/hande/documentation/manual/tutorials/canonical.rst

 data

 .. [review] - JSS: any issue with correlated data?
 Each iteration is independent right?
 (So multiple calculations can be concatenated?)
+.. [reply] - FDM: Completely independent you can combine multiple calculations.

 .. code-block:: bash